sr3d/GithubFinder/README.md

 - Switch between repos and branches with ease.
 - Keyboard navigation support with arrow keys.
 - Text files can be previewed inline with syntax highlighting (support Ruby, JavaScript, CSS, and HTML) with Textmate-like Twilight theme.
-- Files can be diff-ed directly between revisions (still a bit buggy for large files and across revisions)
+- Files can be diff-ed directly between commits.
 - 100% JS with full cross-domain support.
 The provided proxy.php can proxy any requests to Github and return either JSONP callback, or raw contents.
 - flexible framework to customize and extend the existing functionalities
-- GitHub JS API
+- GitHub JS API wrapper (/javascripts/gh.js).

 # 10K App